 Brackenhurst Botanic Garden is situated in Limuru, Kenya.
-The forest in the region was once so extensive that it hosted leopard, buffalo and elephant, and blocked city residents’ view of Mount Kilimanjaro.
+The forest in the region was once so extensive that it hosted leopard, buffalo and elephant.
 Less than 2% of original forest remained before restoration work began at Brackenhurst Botanic Garden, with the rest mostly transformed into tea and eucalyptus plantations.

 40 hectares of forest has now been replanted at Brackenhurst.
-In just 15 years, the project has replaced exotic tree plantations with a 30-foot tall native forest that shelters indigenous trees, lianas, orchids and a species-rich understory.
+Since planting work began in the year 2000, the exotic tree plantations have been replaced with native forest that now reaches 30-foot tall, made up of lianas, orchids and a species-rich understory.

 Conservation of threatened trees is a strong focus of the restoration project.
-Collection of seeds and wildlings, propagation efforts in the nursery, and subsequent planting in the restored forest at Brackenhurst is providing conservation for some of East Africa’s rarest trees.
+Collection of seeds, propagation efforts in the nursery, and subsequent planting in the restored forest at Brackenhurst is providing conservation for some of East Africa’s rarest trees.

 The restored forest is now home to over 170 species of birds, 120 species of butterfly, as well as fruit bats.
 The project also provides livelihood opportunities in an area of high unemployment, by training and employing local people.